rdaum/moor/README.md

 transactionally safe database and full multithreaded concurrency, and replacing the classic `telnet` client connectivity with websockets and such.

-### So far ...

-   * Successfully compiles and executes the full LambdaMOO 1.8.x language
-   * Successfully imports a JaysHouseCore textdump.
+### Current status

+   * Mostly feature complete.
+Have tested against JaysHouseCore, and most of the functionality is there.
+   * Objects are stored in a RocksDB database, and are transactionally safe and consistent.
    * Accepts inbound websocket connections (in lieux of telnet), accepts Basic-Auth login, attaches them to a user, and executes commands.
      ![Screenshot of simple session](./doc/screenshot-session.png)
-   * Most simple things like `say`, `emote`, `look`, `get` etc work pretty much as expected.
-(But also a bunch of simple things ... don't.)
-   * Permissions/security support (though mostly untested.)
-   * `fork`ed & `suspend`ed tasks, tick counts, time limits, etc.
+   * Has an HTTP endpoint for retrieving some public properties (such as `$login.welcome_message`) etc.
+   * A Read-Eval-Print loop can be brought up to work against the database, and can be used to poke around and execute verbs and such.
    * And what's software without dashboards?

 ![Screenshot of grafana dashboard](./doc/screenshot-grafana.png)

-### Missing/ Next steps
+### Missing / Next steps before 1.0

-   * Bugs bugs bugs.
+   * Bugs, bugs, bugs.
 Collect em' all.
+   * Missing features:
+     * `recycle()` isn't implemented, so objects are never deleted.
-   * Forked tasks resumption from DB and from textdump load.
+     * Background tasks resumption after restart (from DB and from textdump load.)
-   * Network output from forked tasks probably broken.
+     * Prompt-receiving network input for things like `@program` and password changes, etc.
+     * Accept old-school "telnet" (raw ASCII TCP socket) connections.
-   * Dump to textdump format (needed?)
+     * Dump to a backup `textdump` format.
+     * 'out of band' network command support, used by some cores/clients.
+   * Improvements:
      * Performance improvements.
 Especially caching at the DB layer is missing and this thing will run dog slow without it
-   * Prompt-receiving network input (needed?)
+     * A bit better connection management generally.
-   * Better auth.
+     * Better auth (SSO, OAuth2, etc?).
+Better crypt/password support.

 ## LambdaMOO is 30+ years old, why remain compatible?